scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    coding that obscures the underlying principles of the work and makes it difficult to reproduce the results.
-Here we describe how the new HoloViews Python package, when combined with the IPython Notebook and Matplotlib, provides a rich, interactive interface for flexible and nearly code-free visualization of your results while storing a full record of the process for later reproduction.
+Here we describe how the new HoloViews Python package, when combined with the IPython Notebook and a plotting library, provides a rich, interactive interface for flexible and nearly code-free visualization of your results while storing a full record of the process for later reproduction.